Ofs4/N-Puzzle-Game/README.md

 with ‘00’s.
 The blank tile is marked with ‘bb’.
 The following is a sample file.
 Note that your board does not have to be square.There are 40 possible positions for the following board, which means tiles are numbered from 01 to 39.
-The solution always places the empty tile at the lower right corner.Note that max number could be 99, code does not support more than 2 digit.
-Also length of the rows must be equal.</p>
+The solution always places the empty tile at the lower right corner.Note that length of the rows must be equal.</p>

 ```
 00 00 00 00 01 02 04 05 00